RPI-Analytics/MGMT6963-2015/_pages/resources.md

 There are an incredible number of online sources to help you in your path to become a data scientist.
 Here are a variety that you may find to be useful.
 If you find a resource that is particularly useful, please execute a [pull request](https://help.github.com/articles/creating-a-pull-request/).

-Here is a list of [50 free ebooks](http://www.kdnuggets.com/2015/09/free-data-science-books.html).

 Python
 Python for Data Science [ipython](http://nbviewer.ipython.org/github/gumption/Python_for_Data_Science/tree/master/)  [github](https://github.com/gumption/Python_for_Data_Science)